nadeap/UP-Data-Science/README.md

 3. Rerata Lama Sekolah
 4. Usia Harapan Hidup

-And dependent variables: the type of HDI/IPM.
+And dependent variable: the type of HDI/IPM.

 If you want to try this project, click this link: https://nadeap-up-data-science-app-4gv37y.streamlit.app/